juliuscc/kth-id2209/README.md

-# Machine learning festival simulation
+# Machine Learning Festival Simulation

 All the project work in the course ID2209 Distributed Artificial Intelligence and Intelligent Agents on the Royal Institute of Technology (KTH).
 Among other things, we did a simulation of festival guests and behaviour with the help of reinforcement learning (Q-learning).